-Table 6-5 Auto Image Replication jobs in the Activity Monitor
+Table 7-5 Auto Image Replication jobs in the Activity Monitor

-Job type Description Replication The job that replicates a backup image to a target master displays in the Activity Monitor as a Replication job.
+Job type Description Replication he job that replicates a backup image to a target master displays in the Activity Monitor as a Replication job.
 The Target Master label displays in the Storage Unit column for this type of job.
 Similar to other Replication jobs, the job that replicates images to a target master can work on multiple backup images in one instance.
 The detailed status for this job contains a list of the backup IDs that were replicated.

-Auto Image Replication jobs in the Activity Monitor (continued) Table 6-5
+Auto Image Replication jobs in the Activity Monitor (continued)

 Job type Description Import The job that imports a backup copy into the target master domain displays in the Activity Monitor as an Import job.
 An Import job can import multiple copies in one instance.
 The detailed status for an Import job contains a list of processed backup IDs and a list of failed backup IDs.
-Note: If the master servers in the source and target domains are not at the same NetBackup version, the following error can occur under certain circumstances: Failed to auto create data classification.
-This error occurs if the master server in the source domain is at a NetBackup version earlier than 7.6 and the data classification of Any is used.
-If the master server in the target domain is at NetBackup 7.6, use a different data classification in the source domain or the Import job fails.
 Note that a successful replication does not confirm that the image was imported at the target master.
 If the data classifications are not the same in both domains, the Import job fails and NetBackup does not attempt to import the image again.
 Failed Import jobs fail with a status 191 and appear in the Problems report when run on the target master server.
 The image is expired and deleted during an Image Cleanup job.
 Note that the originating domain (Domain 1) does not track failed imports.